 My play-mate when we both were clothed alike!

-Being afraid of the stern school master, he would also pretend to be reading, and fixed his eyes on his book.
+Being afraid of the stern schoolmaster, he would also pretend to be reading, and fixed his eyes on his book.
 But his thoughts were concerned with the expectation of a visitor.
 So the words in the book would just swim before his eyes.
 If the door opened a little, he would hastily cast a glance at it.
 His heart would leap up in excitement.
 And he would expect to see the expected visitor’s face.
-He hoped to see a townsman, an aunt, a beloved sister, or a playmate of childhood days when they were dressed alike.
+He hoped to see a townsman, an aunt, a beloved sister, or a playmate of childhood days when they have dressed alike.